nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/studio-overview-and-concepts.md

 ## How to Get Started

-Here are a list of resources to start working with Nuxeo Studio:
+Here is a list of resources to start working with Nuxeo Studio:

 *   [Nuxeo Studio Concepts video](https://university.nuxeo.com/learn/public/course/view/elearning/142/nuxeo-platform-quickstart-nuxeo-studio-concepts): Our Nuxeo University video dedicated to the discovery of Nuxeo Studio
 *   [Working in Studio Modeler]({{page page='working-in-studio'}}): This section of the documentation provides you screen by screen descriptions of the tool
 *   [Working in Studio Designer]({{page page='working-in-view-designer'}}): This section of the documentation provides description of the tool and its capabilities
 *   [Essential Nuxeo Platform Terminology]({{page space='nxdoc' page='essential-nuxeo-platform-terminology'}}): Get familiar with the concepts and terms used in the Platform
-*   [Quick Start Dev Guide]({{page space='nxdoc' page='start-customizing-the-nuxeo-platform'}}): Start a Nuxeo Platform customization project using Nuxeo Studio and Nuxeo Generator
+*   [Quick Start Dev Guide]({{page space='nxdoc' page='configure-nuxeo-platform'}}): Start configuring a Nuxeo Platform project using Nuxeo Studio and Nuxeo Generator

 ## Browser Support

-Nuxeo Studio Designer and parts of Modeler make use of the recent W3C standard Web Components and Google Polymer 2.0 framework (legacy mode).
+Nuxeo Studio Designer and parts of Modeler use the recent W3C standard Web Components and Google Polymer 2.0 framework (legacy mode).
 The [Google Polymer framework](https://www.polymer-project.org/) comes with [polyfills for Web Components](https://www.webcomponents.org/polyfills), a library that extends the support of web components standard to more browsers.
 Nevertheless, due to browser support to some shadow DOM features and third-party libraries used in Nuxeo Studio, some browsers are not supported.

 Supported browsers are: